csound/csoundAPI_examples/7.x/c/README.md

 - example8.c: sending signals to the main input.
 - example9.c: accessing function tables.
 - example10.c: compiling from CSD string and resetting

+A CMake script is given as an example.
+It has been tested with MacOS using the vanilla Csound installer.
+It may need some adaptation for other platforms.